The Ultimate Guide to The Wizarding World of Harry Potter Japan

 A Review of Harry Potter Japan

-What We Loved About Harry Potter World Japan
+What I Loved About Harry Potter World Japan

-What We Didn’t Love About Harry Potter World Osaka
+What I Didn’t Love About Harry Potter World Osaka

 The best way to get to Harry Potter World Osaka is to simply take the Shinkansen to Osaka station.
 There are plenty of hotels around the area and taxis are a lot cheaper in Osaka than in Tokyo.